qiayuanl/resume/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Qiayuan Liao is an incoming Ph.D. student at UC Berkeley, and alos is an undergraduate researcher in SUSTech.
+Qiayuan Liao is an incoming Ph.D. student at UC Berkeley and also is an undergraduate researcher in SUSTech.
 He is a full-stack roboticist with a great passion for robots and can independently design, build and control a complex robot system.
 His research interests include legged robots, optimal control, and mechanical design.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/qiayuan_cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.